2 kids among 6 dead in Montana highway pileup, 8 others hurt

 “Everything is indicative of an isolated extreme weather event,” Nelson said of the investigation, calling the crash among the worst he’d seen in 24 years with the state.
 “What could people do?
 It really was just panic.”

-The pileup was west of Hardin, with additional ambulances calling in from Billings to help.
-The identities of the dead and the conditions of the survivors are not yet being released.
+The pileup was just west of Hardin, with additional ambulances called in from Billings to help.
+The identities of the dead and conditions of the survivors are not yet being released.

-The crash was reported around 4:30 p.m., as authorities said that 21 vehicles, including six commercial semi-trucks, lost control in the dust storm fueled by gusts topping 60 mph (97 kph).

 Nelson said there was zero visibility for a mile-long stretch during a peak summer traffic hour for those commuting home from work or traveling for outdoor recreation.